zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Bulk actions.md

 > Some bulk actions can only be performed on records within the same module.
 >
 > **Select all** will only select the records that are currently loaded (batches of 30).
-To load and select more, scroll down on records until the next batch of 30 appear.
+To load and select more, scroll down on records until the next batch of 30 appears.
 Once your desired number are loaded, click **Select all**.
 >
 > For best performance, we recommend performing bulk actions on a maximum of 100 records at a time.